For tasks you perform frequently, you can easily record a number of actions to help you work more efficiently.

 To exclude or include all commands except the selected command, Alt-click (Windows) or Option-click (Mac OS) its check mark.

-To indicate that some of the commands within the action are excluded, in Photoshop the check mark of the parent action turns red; in Illustrator the check mark of the parent action becomes dimmed.
+To indicate that some of the commands within the action are excluded, the check mark of the parent action turns red.

 Insert a non-recordable menu command

 You cannot record the painting and toning tools, tool options, View commands, and Window commands.
 However, you can insert many non-recordable commands into an action using the Insert Menu Item command.

 You can insert a command when recording an action, or after it has been recorded.
 An inserted command doesn’t execute until the action is played, so the file remains unchanged when the command is inserted.
 No values for the command are recorded in the action.
 If the command opens a dialog box, the dialog box appears during playback, and the action pauses until you click OK or Cancel.

 When you use the Insert Menu Item command to insert a command that opens a dialog box, you cannot disable the modal control in the Actions panel.